-Figure 8: Razor Components render HTML and code into C#.
+Figure 9: Razor Components render HTML and code into C#.

+What this means is that your application’s code mostly ships as a compiled DLL rather than loose HTML files and all code display is driven through the Razor rendering engine from that generated .NET code.

 A Simple Todo List

-Let’s go through another example that's a little more involved and deals with a little more data: The venerable ToDo list SPA sample.
-Figure 9 shows the finished sample application.
+Let’s go through another example that's a little more involved and deals with a little more data: The venerable ToDo list sample.
+Figure 10 shows the finished sample application.